alexgorcea/alexgorcea/README.md

 💻 **Skills**:
 - **Problem Solving**: Excelling in unraveling complex problems with logical and efficient solutions.
 - **Programming Languages**: Proficient in C (University level) and Python (knowledge gained from "Python Crash Course, 3rd Edition." book) Basic proficiency in C++(Highschool level).
-Currently studying java.
+Currently studying Java.
 - **Web Development**: A foundational understanding of Django and REST APIs(also gained from "Python Crash Course, 3rd Edition." book), paving the way for developing scalable web applications.
 - **Object-Oriented Programming (OOP)**: A basic understanding of OOP principles, enabling me to write clean, modular, and scalable code.
 - **Data Structures & Algorithms**: A strong foundation that supports efficient problem-solving and software optimization.